Best Of, Itinerary, Japan, Kanto

 First and foremost, let’s talk about Hakone Free Pass, a pass designed for tourists to save money while visiting Hakone from Tokyo.
 Because it is such a good deal, I will be mentioning this pass multiple times throughout this post.

-Hakone Free Pass includes a lot of things – a round trip to Hakone from Tokyo, a lake cruise at Ashi lake, and unlimited public transport in Hakone.
+Hakone Free Pass includes a lot of things – a round trip to Hakone from Tokyo via train, a lake cruise at Ashi Lake, and unlimited public transport in Hakone.
 All of these are essential if you plan to follow the Hakone Round Course.

-Tip 💡: Buy Hakone Free Pass here and redeem it at Shinjuku station!
+Tip 💡: Buy Hakone Free Pass from Klook and redeem it at Shinjuku station for your convenience!

-There are different prices for Hakone Free Pass, depending on validity.
+How much is Hakone Free Pass?
+The price differs depending on the validity and the route.
 There are 2-day and 3-day passes:

-• From Shinjuku: The one I linked assumes you start your journey from Tokyo, thus it includes a round-trip train from Shinjuku to Hakone.
+• From Shinjuku: The pass I linked assumes you start your journey from Tokyo, thus it includes a round-trip train from Shinjuku to Hakone.
 Most visitors coming from Tokyo should choose this option.

-• From Odawara: If you have an Unlimited JR pass, then you could use your JR Pass for your journey up to Odawara.
-You can get Hakone free pass at Odawara for slightly cheaper.
+• From Odawara: If you have a JR pass, then you could use your JR Pass for your journey up to Odawara.
+Then you can get Hakone free pass at Odawara for slightly cheaper.
 I will elaborate more below on which way I think is the best.

 How to get from Tokyo to Hakone